nobejs/access/_docs/Login.md

 To login with Google:

-- Step 1: Call `/login/google` API
+- Step 1: Call `POST /login/google` API
 - Step 2: You will get a url in response, redirect user to that url
 - Step 3: After user has authorized, Google will redirected user back to "redirect url" you have configured
 - Step 4: Take the code from url sent by Google and then call `GET /login/google?code=`